dec0dOS/zero-ui/README.md

 | ZU_LAST_SEEN_FETCH | `true`| Enables [Last Seen feature](https://github.com/dec0dOS/zero-ui/issues/40) |
 | ZU_LAST_SEEN_SCHEDULE | `*/5 * * * *` | Last Seen cron-like schedule |

-ZeroUI could be deployed as a regular nodejs web application, but it requires ZeroTier controller that is installed with `zerotier-one` package.
-More info about the network controller you could read [here](https://github.com/zerotier/ZeroTierOne/tree/master/controller/#readme).
+ZeroUI could be deployed as a regular nodejs web application, but it requires a ZeroTier controller that is installed with the `zerotier-one` package.
+For more info about the network controller, you could read [here](https://github.com/zerotier/ZeroTierOne/tree/master/controller/#readme).

 For Ansible Role, please refer to [zero-ui-ansible repo](https://github.com/dec0dOS/zero-ui-ansible).